Confidence Intervals for Linear Models with Arbitrary Noise Contamination: Introduction

 \subsection{Paper Organization}

 We introduce the new algorithm and state its theoretical guarantee in Section \ref{sec:main}.
 To understand why the proposed method works, we will first discuss the problem and illustrate the main idea for $p=1$ in Section \ref{sec:CI}.
 Then in Section \ref{sec:decorr}, we will discuss how to reduce the original problem to the one-dimensional setting through decorrelation.
 Extensive numerical experiments will be reported in Section \ref{sec:num}.
-Finally, we collect all technical proofs in Section \ref{sec:proof}.
+We discuss two robust regression settings beyond the oblivious contamination model in Section \ref{sec:beyond} and collect all technical proofs in Section \ref{sec:proof}.